When it comes to improving your game, most golfers think it’s an equipment issue.

 If you’re hitting a slice or hook, your grip might be the reason.
 While it’s not the only reason, it’s always worth adjusting or trying out before making a total swing overhaul.

 If you’re hitting a slice, try to use a stronger grip.
 A stronger grip will allow your right hand underneath the club and make it easy to roll your hands on the downswing.
 When you roll your hands more, it should create a power draw.
 Don’t forget, adjust your alignment right and pick your target accordingly.

 If you’re hitting a hook, try to use a weaker grip.
 A weaker grip will allow your right hand over the club more and make it easy fade the ball.
 As the club face won’t twist as much, it should create a power fade.
 Don’t forget, adjust your alignment left and pick your target accordingly.

 We can also take this one step further.
 If you are an advanced golfer (or just want to be one), you can strengthen or weaken your grip to help you hit a fade or hit a draw.

 Golf Grip FAQ’s

-Do you have more questions about gripping the golf club?
+Do you have more questions about gripping the golf club the correct way?
 No problem, we have the answers.
-Here are some of the most commonly asked questions:

 The Long Thumb Grip or Short Thumb Grip?